kodeGenius/Looping-A-Triangle/README.md

 # Looping-A-Triangle
-This is use to make a loop of a triangle when console.log the output.
+This code make a Tringle with '#', when it is log to the console.